JimiL555/Group-Project-1/README.md

 # Weather Dashboard

 ## Description
-A weather dashboard that allows users to search for weather conditions in different cities and save their favorite locations.
+A weather dashboard that allows users to search for weather conditions in different cities and states and save their favorite locations.

 ## Technologies Used
 - HTML